digital-work-lab/handbook/docs/lab_basics/communication.md

 ### Sharing content regarding research results

 - Before the publication of results, research data (including code, interview data and manuscripts) should be kept private.
-- Coordinate with your team on when the publication will be available to the public and set a clear timeframe to avoid misunderstandinds.
+- Coordinate with your team on when the publication will be available to the public and set a clear time frame to avoid misunderstandings.

 <br>